ckaestne/seai/lectures/07_risks_ii/risks_ii.md

 * REQ: The vehicle must be prevented from veering off the lane.
 * ENV: Sensors are providing accurate information about the lane;
   driver responses when given warning; steering wheel is functional
-* SPEC: Lane detection accurately identifies the lane markings; the controller generates correct steering commands to keep the vehicle within lane
+* SPEC: Lane detection accurately identifies lane markings in image; the controller generates steering commands to keep the vehicle within lane

 ----